 How to Change Device Usage Settings in Windows 11

-You change device usage settings in Windows 11 to control what data Microsoft collects about how you interact with your PC and to manage your connected hardware.
+Device usage settings in Windows 11 let you control how Microsoft collects data and manage your connected hardware.

 How to change device usage settings

-1. Open the Settings app by pressing the Windows key + I on your keyboard, or by clicking Start and selecting Settings.
+1. Open Settings by pressing Windows key + I, or by clicking Start and choosing Settings.

-2. In the Settings menu, click on Personalization in the left sidebar.
+2. In the Settings menu, click Personalization on the left.

 Managing Hardware with Bluetooth & Devices